 My favourite… viola pieces.

-Viola player Cecil Aronowitz, who co-founded the Melos Ensemble and was a preferred extra with the Amadeus Quartet, was born one hundred years ago this week.
-To celebrate his anniversary Sarah chooses a selection of her favourite short pieces for Aronowitz’s somewhat overlooked, even mocked, instrument, including works by Rebecca Clarke, Debussy, Strauss and Bach.
+Viola player Cecil Aronowitz, who co-founded the Melos Ensemble was a preferred extra with the Amadeus Quartet.
+To celebrate his anniversary Sarah Walker chose a selection of her favourite short pieces for Aronowitz’s somewhat overlooked, even mocked, instrument, including works by Rebecca Clarke, Debussy, Strauss and Bach.